Financial Aid for Undergraduate Students

 Funding Limitations

 Resident students who enter as first-time, first-year students are eligible for a maximum of eight semesters of financial aid, need-based or non-need-based, from Mount Holyoke.
 College funding for transfer students and on-campus (resident) Frances Perkins students is limited based on the total number of credits accepted for transfer at any point (e.g. a student who transfers in 64 credits is eligible for a maximum of four semesters of College funding).
 Off-campus (commuting) Frances Perkins students receive funding for up to 128 attempted credits including any credits transferred to Mount Holyoke.
-Credits transferred to the College due to a semester or year of study abroad or academic leave will count toward the semester limit, whether or not financial aid from the College was provided for these credits.
+Credits transferred to the College due to a semester or year of study abroad or academic leave will count toward the semester/credit limit, whether or not financial aid from the College was provided for these credits.
 Students should plan their course of study with these maximums in mind.
 All resident students are expected to take 16 credits per semester unless approved for a reduced course load due to a medical accommodation.
-Regardless of the numbers of credits attempted in a semester, a semester of residence will count as 16 credits toward the 128 credit limit.
+Regardless of the number of credits attempted in a semester, a semester of residence will count as 16 credits toward the 128 credit limit.
 Commuting Frances Perkins students must take a minimum of eight credits a semester to be considered for financial aid.
 Students may appeal the loss of funding eligibility based on transferring in credits if the credits are needed to replace courses attempted at Mount Holyoke College but not earned.
 Students should submit appeals with supporting documentation to Student Financial Services.
 Please refer to the Student Financial Services website for additional information on funding limitations including a conversion table for transfer credits to equivalent semesters of funding eligibility.
 Students who must take a nonacademic leave for medical reasons after a semester has begun may request an additional semester of need-based funding at a later date, if needed, by writing to Student Financial Services with the request and authorizing Health or Counseling Services to verify the leave was for medical reasons.
 Student Financial Services may also request confirmation from the Office of Academic Deans that the additional semester is required to complete the degree.
 Students living off campus who have medical withdrawals from courses during a semester may also request consideration for additional funding.

 Adding/Dropping Courses